Online Catalogue

 Growing Instructions

-The Misty, Allouise and Beppie series, plus the early spray varieties can achieve a flowering period of six months, depending on the use of one of three different cultural methods:
+The Misty, Allouise, Beppie, Early Spray and Exhibition varieties can achieve a flowering period of six months, depending on the use of one of three different cultural methods:

 1. Under glass they will flower from May to July.